A Separation: Plot

-Nader, Simin, and their 11-year-old daughter, Termeh, are a secular, middle-class family living in a flat in Tehran.
+Nader, Simin, and their 10-year-old daughter, Termeh, are an upper-middle-class family living in a flat in Tehran.
 Simin wants the whole family to leave Iran and has prepared the visas, but Nader wishes to stay to care for his father, who lives with them, and has Alzheimer's disease.
 Simin therefore files for divorce, but the family court considers the grounds to be insufficient and rejects the application.
 Simin moves back to her parents’ home and Termeh stays with her father.

 Nader hires Razieh, a deeply religious woman from a poor and distant suburb, to take care of his father during the day.
 She comes each day with her young daughter, Somayeh.
 She soon finds that she cannot cope, in particular because the old man has become incontinent.
 One day, when Razieh and Somayeh are busy, he slips out and wanders in the street.
 Razieh hastens out and dodges through the traffic to get to him.

 The next day, Nader and Termeh come home early and discover the old man lying unconscious on the floor in his bedroom, tied to the bed.
 Razieh and Somayeh are out.
 When they return, Razieh says she had some urgent personal business; Nader accuses her of neglecting his father and stealing some money (which Simin had in fact used to pay some movers).
 When Razieh refuses to leave until he pays her, he pushes her out of the flat.
 She apparently falls down some steps.
 Nader and Simin later learn that Razieh has suffered a miscarriage.

 If Nader knew of Razieh's pregnancy and caused the miscarriage, he could be guilty of murder.
 There is now a series of claims and counter-claims before a criminal judge: on one side, Nader, with Simin and Termeh; on the other, Razieh and her husband, Hodjat.
 He is a hot-tempered man, embittered and humiliated by the loss of his long-time job as a cobbler, and harassed by creditors.
 More than once, he attempts to assault Nader.